Zakariabs/100-days-of-code/Daily_Log.md

 **Thoughts** : By taking my time by each lesson i noticed that i am more able to proces the information.
 By first trying the make the exercice before taking a look at the solutuins i noticed that i am able  to get the wanted results.
 How I approched the exercice was different than how the Professor did it.
 But i am learning a lot.

 **Link(s) to work**: /

+# Day 8: Mai 23

+**Today's Progress**: I followed the lessons of chapter 6.
+Dr Chuk approched the strings in details.

+**Thoughts** : I did have not he same motivation to focus on the course.
+I think that i have to repeat the course because there are somethings that i do not understand tottaly

+**Link(s) to work**: